UPDATED OCTOBER 2025

 On/Off property: On Criminal charges: No

-2012 dog bite fatality, fatal pit bull attack, Charles Hagerman
+2012 dog bite fatality, Charles Hagerman

 Charles Hagerman